Roxolana Roslak: Biography

 Roxolana Roslak was born on 10 February 1940 in Chortkov, Ukrainian SSR, Soviet Union (now Chortkiv, Ternopil Oblast, Ukraine).

 From 1948, she lived in Edmonton, Canada and became a naturalized Canadian citizen in 1953.
 In 1964, Roslak graduated from the Royal Conservatory and the Faculty of Music at the University of Toronto.

 Career

-From 1963, she has been a soloist with the Canadian Opera Company and the Toronto Regional Concert Bureau, and a lecturer at the RCMT in Toronto (from 1986).
+From 1963, Roslak was a soloist with the Canadian Opera Company and the Toronto Regional Concert Bureau.
+She was a lecturer at the RCMT in Toronto, beginning in 1986.

-Roslak has performed at opera houses in Germany (Munich, Düsseldorf), Great Britain (Royal Opera House, London; Shakespeare festival, Stratford-upon-Avon), and Switzerland (Geneva).
+She performed at opera houses in Germany (Munich, Düsseldorf), Great Britain (Royal Opera House, London; Shakespeare festival, Stratford-upon-Avon), and Switzerland (Geneva).

-Roslak gave concerts in Canada and the United States (1978 – a large tour of the American continent; including in Lincoln Center, New York City); her repertoire includes works by Antonio Vivaldi, Claude Debussy, and Ukrainian folk songs.
-She has recorded several albums in the USA.
+Roslak gave concerts in Canada and the United States, with a major 1978 tour of the American continent including the Lincoln Center and New York City; her repertoire included (among others) works by Antonio Vivaldi, Claude Debussy, and Ukrainian folk songs.
+She recorded several albums in the US.